 Our law firm is well aware of the financial interests involved as well as the strategies that must be used to confront this issue.

 Be cautious about your activities in the days before and after your IME.
 Insurers often place claimants under surveillance during this time.
 They hope to catch you doing something strenuous that you’ve claimed you cannot do, such as carrying grocery bags, mowing the lawn, playing sports, or even driving, for example.
 When it comes time for the exam, bring someone with you.
 Ask your witness to note the time when your exam begins and ends and to jot down anything that seems important.
 Even better, have your witness make a video of the exam.
 A video will reveal an obviously inadequate exam and it may even encourage the doctor to be more thorough.
 Be sure to ask the doctor first if you can take the video.
 If the doctor is fair, he or she should not object.
 Do not attempt to record the exam surreptitiously.
 Doing so may violate criminal electronic surveillance laws.
 Tell the doctor anything you think he or she should know about your condition, but don’t bring up any other matters.
 Always bear in mind that this doctor is examining you, not to treat you or to help you get benefits, but to find reasons the insurance company can use to deny your claim.

-Contact a Boston Disabled Worker Lawyer For a Case Review
+Contact a Disabled worker Lawyer For a Case Review

 Jonathan M. Feigenbaum, Esquire, a Disabled worker lawyer, provides knowledgeable representation to clients who are about to face an insurance company doctor at an IME.
 For guidance regarding your independent medical exam, or other assistance with obtaining long term disability benefits, call us at 617-357-9700 or toll-free at 866-396-9722 or contact us online.